zxcheese-dev/FileScript/README.md

 *Simple FileScript programming language for more comfortable work with files and system*

-*After last update FileScript has real exception for errors is script*
+*After last update FileScript has real exception for errors in script*

 *Now FileScript has functions root and reboot, making FileScript more system-oriented*